 Post office Recurring Deposits have become the most preferred instruments when compared to banks.
 One of the reasons behind its popularity is the attractive interest rate one can earn on them and a great profit upon maturity.
-The post office RD interest rates are revised in a proper interval and a usual interest rate is 5.80% p.a.
+The post office RD interest rates are revised in a proper interval and and the current interest rate for the quarter April-May-June 2023 is 6.20% p.a.
 The interest is compounded quarterly which enables the money deposited to multiply till the maturity time.

 |Tenure||RD Rates for General Citizens||RD Rates for Senior Citizens|

 The sum of interest offered on a Post Office Recurring Deposit follows the compounding principle.
 It uses the compounding interest formula mentioned below to calculate the sum of interest.

 A= Maturity Amount

 P= Recurring deposit

 N= Number of times the interest is compounded

 Mr. G invests Rs.
 6,000 into his PORD at the rate of 7.2% p.a. for 60 months.
 The sum accrued at maturity would stand at –